EarthCubeInGeo/resen-core/docs/packages.rst

 Python Packages Available in Resen-core
 =======================================

 This version of resen-core includes two python virtual environments, py27 based on python2.7 and py36 based on python3.6.
-Below are the packates available in those virtual environments.
+Below are the packages available in those virtual environments.

 Python Packages included
 ------------------------